dstackai/dstack/docs/docs/concepts/volumes.md

 Once you run this configuration, the contents of the volume will be attached to `/volume_data` inside the dev environment, and its contents will persist across runs.

-!!!
-Info "Different volumes at the same path"
+!!! info "Attaching volumes across regions and backends"
-    You can specify a list of volumes for the same mount path:
+    If you're unsure in advance which region or backend you'd like to use (or which is available), you can specify multiple volumes for the same path.

     <div editor-title=".dstack.yml">